Advanced: Isolating Development, Test, and Production Environments

 The Production Team should have production authentication/authorization rules configured:

-* Authentication: [authentication](https://docs.pixiebrix.com/enterprise-it-setup/authentication "mention")
+* Authentication: [Authentication](/enterprise-it-setup/authentication.md)

-* User Provisioning: [setting-up-saml-sso](https://docs.pixiebrix.com/enterprise-it-setup/authentication/setting-up-saml-sso "mention") and/or domain capture
+* User Provisioning: [Setting Up SAML/SSO](/enterprise-it-setup/authentication/setting-up-saml-sso.md) and/or domain capture

-* Authorization: Default Role: Restricted (see [access-control](https://docs.pixiebrix.com/managing-teams/access-control "mention"))
+* Authorization: Default Role: Restricted (see [Access Control](/managing-teams/access-control.md))

 * Package Scope: `@myorg`